 “I think hell is something you carry around with you.
 Not somewhere you go.” – Neil Gaiman

-It does not matter what happens to us, but how we interpret and how we react.
+It does not matter what happens to us, but how we interpret and how we react to whatever it is that happens to us.

 It is not necessarily our abilities that determine our success, but rather our beliefs about those abilities.
 How much faith we have, how much courage.
 How much we love ourselves.